CopernicaMarketingSoftware/Documentation/Publisher/en/webhook-deletes.md

 # Webhooks: (sub)profile deletions

-If you set up a profile deletion webhook, you are notified in real-time whenever a profile or subprofile is deleted from your account's databases.
+If you set up a profile deletion Webhook, you are notified in real-time whenever a profile or subprofile is deleted from your account's databases.
 For each event we send an HTTP(S) POST call to your server with the relevant information about the profile that was removed.